Skip to main content

 If a connection expires, the pill turns orange in the editor.
 Click it to sign in again and you’re back in business.

-Go to Connections and click Disconnect on the integration you want to remove.
+Go to Capabilities and click Disconnect on the integration you want to remove.
 Any playbook that uses it will need to be reconnected before it runs again.

-On the Channels tab, click Resync if a bot’s state looks out of date.
+Open Connections and use the channel controls if a bot’s state looks out of date.

 Disconnecting affects every playbook that relies on the app.
 Make sure no scheduled runs depend on it before you revoke access.